HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 During the HTTP response phase, after the view is called, middleware are applied in reverse order, from the bottom up, starting with `XFrameOptionsMiddleware`, then `MessageMiddleware`, and so on.
 The traditional way of describing middleware is like an onion, where each middleware class is a “layer” that wraps the view.

-Truly diving into middleware is an advanced topic beyond the scope of this book.
+Truly diving into middleware is an advanced topic beyond the scope of this section.
 It is important, however, to be conceptually aware of how all the pieces in the Django architecture fit together.

 ## Environment Variables